-Assistant Superintendent | West San Gabriel Valley (WSGV) | Special Education Local Plan Area (SELPA)
+Director, Special Education Local Plan Area (SELPA)

-Jacque Williams is the Assistant Superintendent of the West San Gabriel Valley (WSGV) Special Education Local Plan Area (SELPA) located in in Los Angeles County, California.
-She is one of three SELPA Administrators awarded the SELPA System Improvement Lead (SIL) Grant.
-The SIL Team joined the Californian State System of Support to support all Local Education Agencies (LEAs) in improving outcomes for all Students.
+Jacque Williams, Ed.D. is the Director, Special Services/SELPA for Fontana Unified School District.
+With an enrollment of 36,000 students, Fontana USD is one of the largest school districts in California.
+The city of Fontana is located approximately 45 miles east of Los Angeles.
+Previously she served as the Assistant Superintendent of the West San Gabriel Valley (WSGV) Special Education Local Plan Area (SELPA) located in in Los Angeles County, California.
+While at WSGV SELPA, she was one of three SELPA Administrators awarded the 5-year SELPA System Improvement Lead (SIL) Grant.
+The SIL Team joined the Californian State System of Support.
+The overarching goal of the SIL grant project is to support Local Education Agencies (LEAs) in improving outcomes for students with disabilities.

 By participating in the Compassionate Systems Master Practitioners program, Jacque hopes to bring Compassionate Systems awareness to Special Education Administrators in California with a vision to see a systemic change in the way we support children with disabilities and their families.